By Saurav · saavos

 [!TLDR] AI chatbot prices look similar on the surface — most start at $19–49/month — but the underlying model, message volume, and billing model differ enough that the same dollar buys wildly different products.
 This is the honest pricing comparison across the six platforms that cover most of the buyer journey in 2026: Chatbase, Intercom Fin, Tidio, Crisp, Botpress, and saavos.
 Skip the feature checklists.
 Read this if you want to know what you're actually paying for.

 Four things, in different proportions: the underlying language model, inference volume, infrastructure reliability, and vendor margin.
 The model is the most important and least advertised.
-GPT-3.5 versus Claude Sonnet 4.6 isn't a minor preference — it's a 3–5× cost difference per token, which is why two "$19/month" plans can have wildly different message caps.
+GPT-3.5 versus frontier Claude isn't a minor preference — it's a 3–5× cost difference per token, which is why two "$19/month" plans can have wildly different message caps.
 Volume requirements depend on traffic, not vendor brand.

 When you pay $19/month for a chatbot, you're paying for four things in different proportions: the underlying language model, the inference volume, the infrastructure to run it reliably, and the company's margin.
 Vendors don't break this down on their pricing pages, but the differences are huge.

-Entry-tier paid pricing in 2026: Chatbase $40/mo (monthly) or $32/mo (annual), saavos $19/mo, Tidio $39/mo (Lyro AI tier), Botpress pay-as-you-go ($0.075/AI message over 1k free), Crisp ~$103/mo (Chatbot Plus, EUR-priced), Intercom Fin $99/mo base plus $0.99 per resolved conversation.
-Free tiers exist on most but cap out at 50–100 conversations — enough to evaluate, not to run.
+Entry-tier paid pricing in 2026: Chatbase $40/mo (monthly) or $32/mo (annual), saavos $9/mo, Tidio $39/mo (Lyro AI tier), Botpress pay-as-you-go ($0.075/AI message over 1k free), Crisp ~$103/mo (Chatbot Plus, EUR-priced), Intercom Fin $99/mo base plus $0.99 per resolved conversation.
+Previews exist on most but cap out at 50–100 conversations — enough to evaluate, not to run.

-| Platform | Entry price (paid) | Free tier | Messages at entry tier | Underlying model | Billing model |
+| Platform | Entry price (paid) | Preview | Messages at entry tier | Underlying model | Billing model |

 |---|---|---|---|---|---|